September 26, 2016 at 8:51 pm #4793

 Clean CO2 is Essential

 Contrary to Al Gore’s message in 2007, CO2 does not drive global warming – rather, it is warming that drives CO2; there is much evidence in science to prove this fact and much mis-understanding by non-scientists.
-The varying cyclic tilts of the earth in relation to the sun have had more to do with warming that CO2 ever has.
+The varying cyclic tilts of the earth in relation to the sun have had more to do with global warming, than CO2 ever has.

 So CO2 creators like Combustion – a form of energy harvesting – by itself is far from the nemesis that special interests make it out to be.
 This said, we absolutely do not need the toxins that fossil fuels also send into the air during combustion.
 The dingy yellow cloud that sits over major cities during temperature inversions are clear evidence of this problem.